kpflugshaupt/Docker-Conda/README.md

 Dockerized version of [Miniconda 3](https://hub.docker.com/r/continuumio/miniconda3/) for easy analyses.
 Base environment is built from Miniconda and useful packages.
 Cusomize as necessary for your project.
-Default environment.yml is provided.
-Overwrite with your customizations to reliably re-build the container.

 ## Prerequisites